 C = color changes or more than one color

 D = diameter greater than the size of a pencil eraser

 E = evolving, meaning the growth changes in size, shape, symptoms (itching, tenderness), surface (especially bleeding), or shades of color

 See your doctor right away if you have any of these signs.

 The best way to keep your skin healthy is to be careful in the sun.

 Limit time in the sun.
 Try to stay out of the sun between 10 a.m. and 4 p.m.
 This is when the sun's rays are strongest.
 Don't be fooled by cloudy skies.
 The sun's rays can pass through clouds.
 You can also get sunburned if you are in water, so be careful when you are in a pool, lake, or the ocean.

 Use sunscreen.
 Look for a sunscreen with an SPF (sun protection factor) number of 15 or higher.
 It's best to choose sunscreens with "broad spectrum" on the label.
-"Water resistant" sunscreen stays on your skin even if you get wet or sweat a lot, but it isn't waterproof and needs to be put on about every 2 hours.
+Put the sunscreen on 15-30 minutes before you go outside.
+Sunscreen should be reapplied about every 2 hours.
 You need to put sunscreen on more often if you are swimming, sweating, or rubbing your skin with a towel.